Christina5P/SustainLuxe/README.md

 * Newsletters archive
 Store newsletter in an archive on the website

+* Create maerketing site for Instagram and TikTok

 * More information and facts for sustainable thinking and responsible.
  Visualize for the users the effect by shopping Second Hand.
  Information of donations made.